-How much outer change and churning is happening in your world?
+How much outer change is happening in your world?
 How much inner churning has that created?
 Are you using this as an opportunity to churn yourself from cream into the butter you want to become?

 Adapted from Inner Leadership: tools for building inspiration in times of change.

 You can sign up to daily posts here.